MDP in Software Development

 - equivalent to EU/EEA citizens (i.e. citizen of Switzerland)

-For more information on who is required to pay the fee and on the available scholarships, please see Fees and Scholarships web page.
+For more information on who is required to pay the fee and on the available scholarships, please see Fees and Scholarships web page at http://www.uta.fi/admissions/fees-and-scholarships.

 A number of students may be chosen among those applicants with a Bachelor's degree and a good knowledge of English who have been exchange students at UTA studying course units relevant to the Master programme.

-We recommend that applicants with a Bachelor's degree from a Finnish AMK university of applied sciences have a thesis graded no less than 3/5.
+Applicants with a Bachelor's degree from a Finnish AMK university of applied sciences should have a thesis graded no less than 3/5.

 After the assessment, the programme makes a proposal to the Dean on the students to be admitted.
 The Dean makes the final decision on admission.